FIRE and Housing FOMO: 10 Reasons I’m Still Renting While others around me Buy

 As we covered in detail in a previous post, in Denmark you can find €300,000 seaside houses with land in dreamy environments and tightly-knit communities.
 It’s easy to picture ourselves living a slower pace by the sea with our kids growing up outside and close to nature.

-The rural upsides feel very real to me: a slower, less rushed rhythm, stronger neighbourly ties, and children learning hands-on skills—gardening, building, observing the seasons.
+The rural upsides feel very real to me: a slower, less rushed rhythm, stronger neighbourly ties, and children learning hands-on skills—gardening, building, and observing the seasons.
 Such a childhood could build resilience and a deep connection to nature.
 And for the parents, life may feel more intentional and less driven by schedules and screens.

 Yet rural living carries trade-offs too.
 Older kids may need to be driven places—public transport is often sparse.
 Job opportunities and cultural offerings can be limited, and daily errands may require a car.

-It’s clear that these layered pros and cons make the decision to buy outside the city versus rent inside it far more than a simple spreadsheet exercise.
+It’s clear that these layered pros and cons make the decision to buy outside the city versus rent inside it far more difficult than a simple spreadsheet exercise.
 Ultimately, it’s about weighing the lifestyle you want both now and in the years to come.

 Traditional red houses on Norway’s Lofoten Islands with dramatic peaks behind—stunning northern scenery for remote living.